FOREX-Dollar basks in payrolls afterglow, Greece back in hot seat

 Athens and its euro zone partners struck a deal last month to extend its bailout programme by four months, but the cash-strapped country has until April to successfully conclude a bailout review before it receives any further aid.

 ECB executive board member Benoit Coeure told a Cypriot newspaper on Sunday the ECB was looking forward to working with Greece to complete a review of its bailout, but time is running short.
-(Editing by Shri Navaratnam & Kim Coghill)
+(Editing by Shri Navaratnam)